platformio/platformio-docs/ide/clion.rst

 The `CLion <https://www.jetbrains.com/clion/>`_ is a cross-platform C/C++ IDE for Linux, OS X, and Windows integrated with the CMake build system.
 The initial version will support the GCC and Clang compilers and GDB debugger.
-Clion includes such features as a smart editor, code quality assurance, automated refactorings, project manager, integrated version control systems.
+CLion includes such features as a smart editor, code quality assurance, automated refactorings, project manager, integrated version control systems.

-Refer to the `CLion Documentation <https://www.jetbrains.com/clion/documentation/>`_ page for more detailed information.
+Refer to the `CLion Documentation <https://www.jetbrains.com/clion/help>`_ page for more detailed information.

 .. image:: ../_static/images/ide/clion/ide-platformio-clion.png